Monroe Michigan

 DESCRIPTION

-Rum Raisin Battlefield National Park is the only memorial national park dedicated to the soldiers who died in the War of 1812.
+River Raisin Battlefield National Park is the only memorial national park dedicated to soldiers who died in the War of 1812.

-In 2007, Tom and I visited the Rum Raisin Battlefield when it was a state park.
-It was a small portion of the original battlefield; much like a regular two acre park.
-There was a visitors center and a walkway that took the visitor around to various places with signs telling about the battle that took place here so long ago.
+In 2007, Tom and I visited River Raisin Battlefield when it was a state park.
+It was just a small portion of the original battlefield, much like a regular two acre park.
+The original visitors’ center was closed, but we used the walkway that took us around to various places with signs recounting stories of the battle that took place here so long ago.

-As land became available, more of the actual battlefield was added to its modest acreage.
-As of 2021, it has become Rum Raisin National Park and is absolutely huge in acreage.
+As land became available, more of the actual battlefield was added to the parks modest acreage.
+As of 2021, it has become River Raisin National Park and is absolutely huge in acreage.
 We can’t wait to go back and see it.
-While not all of the acreage is open to the public, all of the land acquired is being transformed to what it looked like in 1812.
+While not all of the park is open to the public, all of the acquired land is being transformed to recreate what it looked like in 1812.

-In the current Visitor’s Center, of great interest is “a Diorama of the River Raisin Settlement, orientation maps, ranger programs, basic park orientation and the Theater.
-In the brand new state of the art theater you can view the park’s new film ‘The Untold Legacy of the River Raisin.'”
+A brand new Visitor and Education Center has opened, and offers “a Diorama of the River Raisin settlement, orientation maps, ranger programs, basic park orientation, gift shop and theater.
+In its state-of-the-art theater you can view the park’s new film, ‘The Untold Legacy of the River Raisin.'”

 HISTORY

-The War of 1812 was often called the second War of American Independence, which lasted three years.
+The War of 1812 was often called the second War of American Independence.
+It lasted three years.
 The British tried to retake the colonies, and even burned down the White House at one point, much to their shame and embarrassment today!
-Americans fought for their right to remain a free country with the right of not having the British shanghai Americans off merchant ships for their own military.
+Americans fought for their right to remain a free country, as well as against the British practices of comandeering American sailors off merchant ships for their own military.

-The American goal of freeing Canada didn’t happen, and the fears of the fur trading companies came true.
-As a result of the war, the flow of settlers to the Michigan area continued, the education of Native Americans continued and the fur trading industry as they knew it irrevocably changed, even before fashion styles did.
-Fur companies had to hire trappers to go to the western territories to get a fur supply.
+The American goal of freeing Canada didn’t happen, while the fears of the fur trading companies came true.
+As a result of the war, the flow of settlers to the Michigan area continued, the education of Native Americans continued, and the fur trading industry as they knew it irrevocably changed, even before fashion styles did.
+Fur companies had to hire trappers to go to the western territories to get supplies of fur.

-River Raisin (or Frenchtown) was a settlement established by early pioneers on the north bank of the River Raisin.
+River Raisin (or Frenchtown) was a settlement established by early pioneers on the north bank of the river gothe same name.
 After the war, the city of Monroe was eventually built on the ruins of this settlement.

-One of the biggest battles, which caused the biggest loss of American lives in the War of 1812, happened near River Raisin settlement (Frenchtown), on ground near and around the River Raisin on January 22nd, 1813.
-The British Forces were lead by Col. Henry Procter, with around 500 British soldiers.
-The Americans beat back the British and Indians at first.
+One of the biggest battles, which resulted in the biggest loss of American lives in the War of 1812, happened near the River Raisin settlement on January 22nd, 1813.
+The British forces, numbering around 500 troops were led by Col. Henry Procter.
+At first, the Americans beat back the British and their Indian allies.

-The British planned a counter-attack.
+The British planned a counterattack.
 Fighting with the British troops were Roundhead First Nation warriors who preferred having the British in charge rather than Americans.
-Wyandot Chief Roundhead with 500 first nation warriors joined the British on this surprise counter-attack at dawn on the 1000 American troops, lead by Brigadier General James Winchester.
+Wyandot Chief Roundhead with five hundred first nation warriors joined the British on this surprise counterattack at dawn on the one thousand American troops, lead by Brigadier General James Winchester.

-The Americans were routed in a counter attack in which 397 Americans were killed and 547 taken prisoner.
-Of the 547 captured soldiers, 300 of them were wounded.
-Out of the 1000 American soldiers involved in this battle, only 33 escaped.
+Three hundred ninety-seven Americans were killed and five hundred forty-seven taken prisoner.
+Of those captured, three hundred of them were wounded.
+Out of the one thousand American soldiers involved in this battle, only thirty-three escaped.

-Brigadier General James Winchester was one of the Americans that was captured.
+Brigadier General James Winchester was one of those captured.
 He quickly surrendered his entire army.
 I guess you had to be there at the time to justify doing this; perhaps it was hopeless and he had to think of the men who had survived.

-Col. Henry Procter, fearing a strong counter attack from American reinforcements, retreated north to Brownstone with his own wounded and his 247 American prisoners, leaving the 300 American wounded left behind in the homes of the settlers, guarded/protected by British guards, as agreed to as a condition for the town militia, who had beaten back the British and Roundhead First Nation warriors earlier, to surrender as well.
+Col. Henry Procter, fearing a strong retaliation from American reinforcements, retreated north to Brownstone with his own wounded and his two hundred forty-seven American prisoners, leaving the three hundred American wounded left behind in the homes of the settlers, guarded/protected by British guards, as agreed to as a condition for the town militia, who had beaten back the British and Roundhead First Nation warriors earlier, to surrender as well.

 A betrayal was in the works.
-The British guards betrayed the agreement and left in the morning, which allowed the Roundhead First Nation warriors to come into the town.
-UH OH … BAD IDEA.
+British guards reneged on the agreement and left in the morning, which allowed the Roundhead First Nation warriors to come into the town.
+Uh oh!

-The Roundhead First Nation warriors had other ideas on what to do with all these wounded, and the people living here.
-Not being trained with the British military’s moral values of war, they proceeded to do what they traditionally did with prisoners, and captured places.
-Take the perks of winning a battle, assess what other commodities were available, and do a scorched earth policy.
+The Roundhead First Nation warriors had their own ideas on what to do with all these wounded, and the people living here.
+Unfamiliar with the British military’s moral values of war and battle tactics, they proceeded to do what they traditionally did with prisoners, and captured places.
+Take the perks gained from winning a battle, assess what other commodities were available, and do a scorched earth policy.

-Captives were considered a commodity; not human beings with any rights at all by the Roundhead First Nation warriors.
-They knew that wounded captives that could walk to Detroit would bring ransom money into their pockets.
-The wounded that could walk at first but couldn’t keep up were killed along the way to Detroit.
+Captives were considered a commodity; not human beings with any rights at all.
+Warriors knew that wounded captives could be forced-marched to Detroit, which would bring ransom money into their tribal pockets.
+The marchers who couldn’t keep up were killed along the way.

-If the wounded captives were too weak to make the trip, they were scalped.
-Scalps were valuable for bragging rights and maybe get a bounty for each scalp from the British; a practice they had with the French during the French and Indian Wars
+Captives who were too weak to make the trip were scalped.
+Scalps were valuable for bragging rights and sometime fetched bounties from the British, a practice they also had with the French during the French and Indian Wars

 Over sixty unarmed American wounded were slaughtered along with some settlers who didn’t escape.
 This was later known as the “Massacre of the River Raisin.”

-This bloody massacre produced so much anger that it became an inspirational rallying cry;”Remember the River Raisin!”
-This bloody event gave new energy to the war effort, and people remembered what the Roundhead First Nation warriors did here, and their future on their land was dim indeed.
-They were looked on as savages with no heart.
+This event produced so much anger that it became an inspirational rallying cry: ”Remember the River Raisin!”
+These murders gave new energy to the war effort, and people remembered what the Roundhead First Nation warriors did here.
+The future they could look forward to on their land was dim indeed.
+They were looked on as heartless savages with no heart.

-The British were also tarnished as heartless as they left the wounded and the militia members at the mercy of the Roundhead First Nation warriors to do what they normally did.
-It certainly poured gasoline on the fire and instilled in the Americans a fierce spirit to win.
+The British were also tarnished as heartless as they left the wounded and the militia members at the mercy of the Roundhead First Nation warriors.
+They had poured gasoline on an already-raging fire, and instilled in the Americans a fierce spirit to win.

-The people who lived in the settlement who escaped fled to Detroit, abandoning the settlement, River Raisin.
+The settlers who escaped fled to Detroit, abandoning the settlement, River Raisin.
 For eight months, the Indians used this abandoned place as a base of operations and supply depot.
-Even after the town of River Raisin was finally liberated on September 27, 1813, the town was in such a bad state that it took five years after the battles to even begin to recover.
+Even after River Raisin was finally liberated, on September 27, 1813, it was in such a bad state that it took five years to even begin to recover.

-Every year, the people gathered at Rum Raisin Battlefield and remembered the dead and their sacrifice for the United States.
+Every year, the people gathered at River Raisin Battlefield and remembered the dead and their sacrifice for the United States.

-On December 10, 1982, it was added to the National Register of Historic Places, giving it even more honor and protection.
-In July of 1990, the Monroe County Historic Commission and the Monroe County Historic Society opened the first official River Raisin Battlefield Visitor Center within the house that was located at 1403 East Elm Avenue.
-This house turned Visitor Center was added to the National Register listing in 2019, giving it protection.
+On December 10, 1982, it was added to the National Register of Historic Places.
+In July of 1990, the Monroe County Historic Commission and the Monroe County Historic Society opened the first official River Raisin Battlefield Visitor Center in a house at 1403 East Elm Avenue.
+This house was added to the National Register listing in 2019.

-In 1995, the paper mill that sat on the adjacent land to the Rum Raisin historic site was closed.
-This was an opportunity to expand onto some of the original Rum Raisin Battleground.
-Enthusiasm and drive abounded, with the City of Monroe, The Monroe Historical Society, and property owner negotiating a price.
+In 1995, the paper mill on the adjacent land was closed.
+The closing became an opportunity to expand onto some of the original River Raisin Battleground.
+Enthusiasm and drive abounded.
+The City of Monroe, The Monroe Historical Society, and the property owner negotiated a price.

-Expansion to the present-day park boundaries commenced when paper mill land was bought.
-A clean up of the former paper mill property and adjacent landfill area was pu into action; with the goal of being able to make a future donation to the park service.
+Expansion to the present-day park boundaries commenced when the paper mill land was bought.
+A cleanup of the former paper mill property and an adjacent landfill area was put into action; with the goal of making it a future donation to the park service.

-The traditions of honoring those who died here have continued, though the dead from British and Roundhead warriors side of the conflict have been added; despite the betrayal and killing of the wounded men.
+The traditions of honoring those who died here have continued.
+The dead from British and Roundhead warriors side of the conflict have also been added, despite their roles in the betrayal and killing of the wounded men.

-The Roundhead Native Americans and the British during that time were already punished by the consequences of their actions.
-Their dead died following their leaders on the field of battle and didn’t have anything to do with what happened afterward.
+It can be said that Roundhead Native Americans and the British of that time were already punished by the consequences of their actions.
+Their dead died following their leaders on the field of battle, and so didn’t have anything to do with what happened afterward.

 The soldiers and townspeople who died here are remembered and honored on the Saturday closest to Jan.
 22nd of each year.
-The noon memorial includes Raising of the Flag, Reading the Names of the Fallen, Laying the Wreath and Firing a Salute.
+A noon memorial includes Raising the Flag, Reading the Names of the Fallen, Laying the Wreath, and Firing a Salute.
 A speaker is scheduled for the afternoon.

 HISTORY OF MANIFESTATIONS

-Despite this tribute to the fallen, many are still restless, seeking peace and perhaps a different outcome, or still agitated about the circumstances of their demise.
+Despite this tribute to the fallen, many spirits are still restless, seeking peace and perhaps a different outcome.
+Some are still agitated about the circumstances of their demise.

-Being suddenly taken from your body on the battlefield, can cause restless spirits who have unfinished business, or are not ready to move on just yet.
+Being suddenly taken from your body on the battlefield can create restless spirits with unfinished business, who may not be ready to move on just yet.

-Kolb Court, GA (Spirits who died on this battlefield during a Civil War skirmish have attached to the land where they died so suddenly, and have decided to move into the homes built there and keep the living company).
+Kolb Court, GA (The spirits of the men who died on this battlefield during a Civil War skirmish have attached to the land where they died so suddenly.
+They have decided to move into the homes built there and keep the living company).

-Gettysburg Battleground, PA (Confederate and Union soldiers who died here are still fighting the good fight and even interacting with Civil War Re-enactors).
+Gettysburg Battleground, PA (Confederate and Union soldiers who died here are still fighting the good fight and even interact with Civil War Re-enactors).

 Manassas National Battlefield Park, VA (The Manassas National Battlefield Park Visitors Center was built on top of a plateau where many men lost their lives.
 Spirits like to come inside and look at the exhibits there).

-The trauma of being in terror and/or killed painfully can cause a spirit to be stuck in this world.
+The trauma of being in terror and/or having a painful death can cause a spirit to be stuck in this world.

 Little Bighorn Battlefield, MT (Spirits/ghosts of both sides can’t let go of the trauma of war.
-Custer’s troops were routed by the Native Americans; many were terrorized with fear before being scalped).
+Custer’s troops were routed by Native Americans.
+Many of them were terrorized with fear before being scalped).

 USS Levingston, TX (This World War 2 aircraft carrier was in one hot battle after another.
-A Komi Kazi pilot hit the deck and caused a huge fireball that burned many sailors to death).
+A Kamikazi pilot hit the deck and caused a huge fireball that burned many sailors to death).

-Deerfield Burial Mound, MA (The townspeople were slaughtered by the French and their Indian counterparts, having no mercy even for babies or young children.
-They slaughtered a baby and two year old infant in front of their pregnant nanny, and then killed her and her unborn baby in a traumatic way.
-Once a year on the anniversary, this nanny cries in the burial mound graveyard for her charges, her baby and her lost future).
+Deerfield Burial Mound, MA (Townspeople were slaughtered by the French and their Indian counterparts, who showed no mercy even for babies or young children.
+In one case, they slaughtered a baby and a two-year-old infant in front of their pregnant nanny, and then killed her and her unborn baby in a traumatic way.
+Once a year on the anniversary of this gruesome event, the spirit of the nanny cries in the burial mound graveyard for her charges, her baby and her lost future).

-Loosing your life because of a betrayal, can make it hard for spirits to let go and move onto the other side.
+Losing your life because of a betrayal can make it hard for spirits to let go and move on to the other side.

-Mission San Miguel, CA (A family of innkeepers, who set up their inn here after Mexican Government sold it to them back in 1847, asked their inn guests to pay in gold, as this was a universal currency.
+Mission San Miguel, CA (A family of innkeepers, who set up their inn here after Mexican Government sold it to them back in 1847, asked their inn guests to pay in gold, as this was a universal currency at the time.
 A ruthless gang of robbers stayed the night, getting friendly with everyone, pretending to be what they were not.
-They learned about the gold, and came back the next evening and viciously murdered every breathing soul before finding out where the gold was kept).
+They learned about the gold, and came back the next evening and viciously murdered every living soul before finding out where the gold was kept).

-The Alamo, TX (The brave defenders of the Alamo hung on as long as they could, while fighting the Mexican forces.
-The reinforcements that were supposed to come to help never showed and they were killed and the women and children inside were slaughtered).
+The Alamo, TX (Brave defenders of the Alamo hung on as long as they could, while fighting Mexican forces.
+Reinforcements that were supposed to come to help never showed, and the defenders were killed.
+The women and children inside were slaughtered).

-Faithful Inn, WY (A bride who was on her honeymoon with a husband that she thought loved her, was brutally killed by him over her money).
+Faithful Inn, WY (A bride on her honeymoon with a husband that she thought loved her, was brutally killed by him over her money).

-Rum Raisin National Battlefield Park, MI (After promising the militia in Frenchtown that they would be protected by British guards if they surrendered, some were betrayed and murdered at the hands of the Roundhead warriors and all the townspeople lost their possessions and their homes.
+River Raisin National Battlefield Park, MI (After promising the militia in Frenchtown that they would be protected by British guards if they surrendered, some were betrayed and murdered at the hands of Roundhead warriors.
+The townspeople lost their possessions and their homes.
 Some were taken for ransom, while others escaped with their lives).

 MANIFESTATIONS